- Main page

 Four-star hotel right in the center of the city, near the central railway station - Le Louise Hotel Brussels – MGallery (*****) (12 min. walk to conference venue)

-Other hotel options near the conference venue to be added soon.
+Other hotel options near the conference venue can be booked through websites such as booking.com.

 Venue and travel